samuelsimoes/vim-drawer/README.md

 :bulb: You can define drawers schema per project by adding in your project's root the `.vim-drawer.vim` file, on this file you must set the `g:vim_drawer_spaces` array.

 To check what files are in the drawer you will need to invoke the command  `:VimDrawer`.
 This command will open a horizontal split with a list of the current buffers in the drawer.
 To open the buffer just press `enter`.
 To close a buffer right on the selector just press `c`.
+To just preview a buffer without leave the drawer press `space`.

 :bulb: You can map this command to a shortcut like: